 Figure 1.
-Visalia District Service Area Boundaries
+Selma District Service Area Boundaries

-Cal Water estimates the service area population was 138,404 in 2015.
-Service area population has been growing at an annual rate of 2.31 percent for the past 15 years.
-Between the 2000 and 2010 Censuses, it grew at an average annual rate of 2.75 percent.
-Between 2010 and 2015, population growth slowed to an average annual rate of 1.43 percent per year.
+Cal Water estimates the service area population was 24,794 in 2015.
+Service area population has been growing at an annual rate of 1.32 percent for the past 15 years.
+Between the 2000 and 2010 Censuses, it grew at an average annual rate of 1.65 percent.
+Between 2010 and 2015, population growth slowed to an average annual rate of 0.67 percent per year.
 The slowdown in population growth is partly attributed to the 2007-09 housing market collapse and subsequent recession.
-Going forward, service area population is projected to increase by 2.75 percent annually until the end of the 2040 planning horizon.
-This is based on City of Visalia growth projections.
+Going forward, service area population is projected to increase by 1.27 percent annually until the end of the 2040 planning horizon.

-The sole source of water supply for the customers of the Visalia District is groundwater.
-The District pumps from the Kaweah basin, which has been designated by DWR as critically overdrafted (COD).
+The sole water source water supply for the customers of the Selma District is groundwater.
+The basin from which the District pumps has been designated by DWR as critically overdrafted (COD).
 Cal Water recognizes the need for responsible management of groundwater resources and will remain committed to implementing conservation programs to minimize its pumping in the basin.
 Cal Water will only pump enough water to meet the needs of its customers.

 The District delivers water to residential, commercial, industrial, and governmental customers.
 Residential customers account for approximately 91 percent of water services in the District.
 The distribution of services in 2015 by customer category is shown in Figure 2.
 The share of total water sales by customer category over the period 2011-2015 is shown in Figure 3.
-Residential customers accounted for 71 percent of water use over this period.
+Residential customers accounted for 81 percent of water use over this period.

-Annual demand has averaged about 29,800 acre-feet (AF) over the five-year period 2011-2015.
+Annual demand has averaged about 5,400 acre-feet (AF) over the five-year period 2011-2015.
 1 As will be discussed in the next section, demand in 2015 was significantly below this level due to mandatory water use restrictions on potable water use imposed by the state in response to three years of uninterrupted drought.
 Total annual demands since 1980 are shown in Figure 4.